ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 ### **Slide 6 – Key Challenges During Development**

-> This project was not without its challenges.
+> Key Challenges During Development were:

-* First was designing and deploying the system reliably to the cloud.
+* First, was designing and deploying the system reliably to the cloud.
 While the implementation was familiar, the nature of cloud forced me to adapt to different pattern of problem solving.
 * Secondly, Ensuring LLM responses are trustworthy and free from hallucinations was difficult as LLM is a fundamentally a probabilistic model.
 * Also, Debugging issues in a deployed asynchronous environment was especially tough.
-* Lastly, I had to conduct a lot of *experimentation on system performance* to make sure everything runs smoothly.
+* Lastly, I had to conduct a lot of *experimentation on system performance* to make sure everything runs smoothly, but also optimise results, which was not trivial due to scale.

 ---